Towards optomechanical parametric instabilities prediction in ground-based gravitational wave detectors: Introduction

 In 2015, the LIGO-Virgo collaboration~\cite{virgo_website,acernese2014advanced,ligo_website,aasi2015advanced} detected for the first time gravitational waves preceding a binary black hole coalescence~\cite{abbott2016observation}, thus pioneering gravitational-wave astronomy.
 Today many other gravitational waves have been detected~\cite{abbott2019gwtc,abbott2020gwtc}.
 These detections have provided confirmation on the expected rate of binary black hole (BBH) mergers~\cite{abbott2016astrophysical}, a better understanding of BBHs population~\cite{abbott2016astrophysical,abbott2019binary}, a better limit to the mass of the graviton~\cite{abbott2017gw170104}, a first direct evidence of a link between binary neutron star (BNS) mergers and short gamma-ray bursts~\cite{abbott2017gw170817}, a higher precision in constraining the Hubble constant~\cite{ligo2017gravitational}, and a better understanding of BNS mergers~\cite{abbott2017gw170817}.
 Since the first detections, improvements performed on ground based detectors yielded better detector sensitivities.
 Gravitational wave sources that are weaker or located further away can now be detected.
 Among the many improvements, increasing the light intensity in the interferometer arm cavities reduces the impact of the laser quantum phase noise, which is limiting the sensitivity in the high-frequency range.
 However, a laser power increase can trigger a nonlinear optomechanical effect~\cite{braginsky2001parametric,vyatchanin2012parametric}, known as optomechanical parametric instability (OPI).
 This effect can jeopardize the interferometer stable operation.

 During the Observing Run~1 (O1), LIGO experienced an OPI for the first time~\cite{evans2015observation}: after a few seconds, the interferometer went out of lock, thus preventing further data acquisition.
-In this letter, we present the models that we used to compute the OPI gains in the configuration of Advanced Virgo.
-We then use these models to study many effects and parameters that can strongly affect the amount of instabilities and their behavior in the Advanced Virgo interferometer (O3 confiugration).
+In this letter, we present the models that we used to compute the OPI gains for a power recycled gravitational wave detector.
+Compared to previous work ~\cite{evans2010general}, we provide a precise description of optical and mechanical modes, together with a study of the impact of losses and the thermal deformation of the mirrors.
+This will allow to perform parametric instabilities predictions, which is of major importance for future designs of ground-based detectors.
+These simulations are done for the power recycled Advanced Virgo interferometer (O3 configuration), and can be extended to any other configuration.

 In sec.~\ref{sec:pi}, a short introduction to the model used to compute the parametric gains is given.
-In sec.~\ref{sec:mms}, the finite element analysis (FEA) that was used in combination with measurements to obtain mirror mechanical modes frequencies and quality factors is described.
-In section~\ref{sec:oms}, different models for optical modes are compared: the analytical solution of the paraxial equation for purely spherical infinite size mirrors, and a brute force numerical simulation which includes finite size effects and arbitrary mirror surface shapes.
+In sec.~\ref{sec:mms}, we report on a detailed finite element analysis (FEA) of the mirrors, to compute precise mechanical modes frequencies and amplitudes, and estimate quality factors.
+An original method is then used to combine these FEA simulations with ring-down measurements performed on a subset of modes, in order to obtain accurate quality factors for all the modes.
+In section~\ref{sec:oms}, different models for optical modes are compared: the analytical solution of the paraxial equation for purely spherical infinite size mirrors, as implemented in ~\cite{evans2010general}, and a brute force numerical simulation which includes finite size effects and arbitrary mirror surface shapes.
 In section~\ref{sec:thermal_effects}, we study the influence on optical modes of a thermal effect related to a local temperature increase of the mirror surface due to light absorption.
-Finally in section~\ref{sec:pi_computation}, we provide an example of parametric gains that are obtained in the (O3) configuration.
+Finally in section~\ref{sec:pi_computation}, we provide an example of parametric gains that are obtained in the Advanced Virgo O3 configuration, including optical losses and mechanical losses calculated with an unprecedented level of precision, and we investigate for the first time the effect of the mirror thermal deformation due to laser absorption.